 Learning commands is essential for dog training.
 Your dog needs to know how to respond to its owner in order to stay safe.
 Start with the more basic commands and once those are mastered, move on to others.

 - Sit: Work on teaching your dog to sit.
-Plan on spending about 5 minutes a few times each day working on the "sit" command.
+Plan on spending about 5 minutes a few times each day this week working on the "sit" command.

-- Down and Emergency Recall: Next, spend a few minutes several times each day working on the down command and teaching your dog the emergency recall.
+- Down and Emergency Recall: Next, spend a few minutes several times each day this week working on the down command and teaching your dog the emergency recall.

 - Come and Leave It: Once your dog has mastered "sit" and "down," you can move on to these more complicated commands.